-Join Megan Andersen for an in-depth discussion in this video Project: Converting your car's trunk into a mobile studio, part of The Art of Craft Photography.
+Join Megan Andersen for an in-depth discussion in this video Project: Converting your car's trunk into a mobile studio, part of Learning Craft Photography.

 It's not often that you see a crafter just hanging out on the side of the road.
 But I made these pressed seaweeds, I went to the beach, and I collected some seaweed, and then I pressed it.
 And I'm going to sell it online, and I really need a nice, clean product shot.
 So what I'm going to do is convert the trunk of my car into a mobile photo studio.
 So that I can get that really clean, precise look without investing in studio time or a lot of really expensive equipment.
 So without further adieu, I'm going to put my crap down and show you what we need to get going on this project.
 First of all, we need our camera.